acarlson99/npuzzle/README.md

 ./npuzzle start.txt
 ```

-## NOTES
+## TROUBLESHOOTING

-If you are on nfs file locks don't work which may lead to problems building.
+nfs file locks don't work which may lead to problems building.
 Try setting GOPATH to /tmp/go

+May need to install sdl libs

+* linux - libsdl2-dev and libsdl2-ttf-dev

+If gui breaks build too much try removing gui.go and the bit that calls gui stuff (end of main)